-AMD EPYC 7002 Series Processors set a new standard for the modern datacenter.
-Driven by the AMD Infinity Architecture, the AMD EPYC 7002 Family is the first x86-architecture server processor based on 7nm process technology, a hybrid, multi-die architecture, PCIe® Gen4 I/O, and an embedded security architecture.
+AMD EPYC 7002 Series Processors set a new standard for the modern data centre.
+Driven by the AMD Infinity Architecture, the AMD EPYC 7002 Family is the frst x86-architecture server processor based on 7nm process technology, a hybrid, multi-die architecture, PCIe® Gen4 I/O, and an embedded security architecture.
 Together, these innovative capabilities deliver what you need.
 Performance leadership for your workloads.
-Protection at every layer to help secure your CPU, applications, and data—whether in your enterprise datacenter or the public cloud.
-And with the range of features you need to power your datacenter, you can adapt your IT infrastructure to match workload challenges you face today and into the future.
+Protection at every layer to help secure your CPU, applications, and data.
+And with the range of features you need to power your data centre, you can adapt your IT infrastructure to match workload challenges you face today and into the future.

 AMD EPYC INFINITY ARCHITECTURE